mendix/docs/community/content-writing-and-formatting-guidelines.md

 * The tone of the Mendix documentation is relaxed, conversational, not too serious, and always straight-forward
 * Define obscure acronyms and write them out fully the first time before using them throughout the rest of the document (except if it is something very well-known: for example, there is no need to remind the reader that "HTML" stands for "hypertext markup language")
 * Avoid adverbs such as “simply,” “possibly,” “might,” “could,” “actually,” and “potentially,” as these words add uncertainty and cloud the true meaning of sentences
-* Be inclusive with your langauge and do not use just "he," use "the user" or "they" instead
+* Be inclusive with your language and do not use just "he," use "the user" or "they" instead

 Need an extra hand with spelling and grammar?
 Load your article into [Hemmingway](http://www.hemingwayapp.com/) to spot any potential errors.